-The consolidated profit of the economic entity after providing for income tax for the financial year was \$5,090,000 (2020: \$784,000).
-Profit increased significantly from 2020, primarily due to the realisation of economies of scale through growth of the business.
-Total revenues for the financial year increased by 36.5% to \$80,145,000 (2020: \$58,720,000).
-Further information on the operations is included in the Chairman's and Managing Director's Report section of the Annual Report, and in the ASX Appendix 4E.
+The consolidated profit of the economic entity after providing for income tax for the financial year was \$3,681,000 (2021: \$5,090,000).
+The reduction in profit from the prior year is essentially a result of the business being a taxpayer for the full year, whereas there were accumulated tax losses utilised in the prior year.
+Total revenues for the financial year decreased by 3.9% to \$76,997,000 (2021: \$80,145,000) because of an inability to recognise some revenues due to a combination of manufacturing and shipping delays.
+Further information on the operations, including the success of the two acquisitions during the reporting period, is included in the Chairman's and Managing Director's Report section of the Annual Report, and in the ASX Appendix 4E.